Tommyshub/restaurant/readme.md

 When I tested these changes I realized that the user could change their own email during the checkout process and therefore not be able to view their own order so I made the email field during the checkout process readonly because of this.

+I also check if the users is a super user and if that's the case the user can view any order.

 ### Update Django and Allauth

 I updated both django and allauth to the latest versions